Esri/i3s-spec/profiles/bim/docs/layer.md

 ```

 #### Notes on _City_ scale BIM:
-BIM is not envisionned to represent many buildings (e.g. a city).
+BIM is not envisioned to represent many buildings (e.g. a city).
 In this case an single `3DObject` layer will be used as a placeholder to visualize and select individual BIM Scene layers.
 Once a building is selected, its matching BIM scene layer will be open.

 **Edits**
 - group/layer names **must be unique**.